 I know life has been a bit different in 2020, but I hope you were able to find these tips useful for yourself and/or any kids that need to adjust to a new way of learning.
 Let me know which tips / crystals were your favorite!

 Want to dive deeper into how crystals work, how to select the right ones for your needs, and understanding the best way to fully integrate them into your daily life for balance, healing, and growth?
-Click here to learn more about my Intro to Crystal Healing online course!
+Click here to learn more about my Crystal Healing online course!
 It offers the flexibility of learning from home, at your own pace, and on your schedule.

 Please keep in mind that each person is unique and will connect with crystals a little differently, so use your intuition when selecting crystals for yourself and how you work with them.
 These recommendations are not a substitute for medical treatments/advice, and it is recommended you consult a health professional for any medical concerns.